dCache/dcache/docs/TheBook/src/main/markdown/config-nfs.md

 dCache](config-gplazma.md) for instructions about how to configure `gPlazma.

 For correct user id mapping nfs4 requires that server and client use the same naming scope, called nfs4domain.
 This implies a consistent configuration on both sides.
-To reduce deployment overhead a special auto-discovery mechanism was introduced by SUN Microsystems - a [DNS TXT](http://docs.oracle.com/cd/E19253-01/816-4555/epubp/index.html) record. dCache supports this discovery mechanism.
+To reduce deployment overhead a special auto-discovery mechanism was introduced by SUN Microsystems ( now Oracle) - a [DNS TXT](https://docs.oracle.com/cd/E19253-01/816-4555/epubp/index.html) record. dCache supports this discovery mechanism.
 When `nfs.domain` property is set, it gets used.
 If it’s left unset, then DNS TXT record for `_nfsv4idmapdomain` is taken or the default `localdomain` is used when DNS record is absent.

 To avoid big latencies and avoiding multiple queries for the same information, like ownership of a files in a big directory, the results